grpc/proposal/A40-csds-support.md

 used to query control planes for the synced xDS config of a particular sidecar proxy.
 However, it can also be used to query an xDS-compliant application for its received xDS configuration.
-This doc proposes a solution to implement a CSDS servicer in gRPC, so our users can debug their service mesh easily.
+This doc proposes a solution to implement a CSDS service in gRPC, so our users can debug their service mesh easily.

 ## Background